Financing Study Abroad

 Can I borrow an alternative private loan to help pay for my study abroad program?

 The Office of Student Financial Aid will process alternative loans for students studying abroad during the fall or spring semester(s) through Goucher approved programs.
 Note that the amount borrowed will be based on the academic year and disbursed in two equal installments for fall and spring in accordance with the college’s standard loan processing policy.

 Can my financial aid be disbursed early to help cover program costs and airline tickets?

 Students should plan to cover the costs and reimburse themselves after funds are available.
 Loans disburse in the fall and spring after the add/drop period.

 How do I get the funds once my financial aid disburses?

 Funds will be applied to your student account during regular disbursement cycles.
 Exceptions may be made in extreme circumstances for students who demonstrate an inability to financially secure study abroad-related requirements (airfare, etc.).
-OIS, Financial Aid, and Billing will grant exceptions on a case-by-case basis.
+The Office of Global Education, Financial Aid, and Billing will grant exceptions on a case-by-case basis.

 Will my loans go into repayment if I study abroad?

 If you are doing a non-approved program, you will be required to take a leave of absence from Goucher College.
 During the time that you are on a leave of absence, if your enrollment is not reported by another institution of higher education to your lender, then your loans will enter the grace period.
 You have a one-time six month grace period for your federal Stafford loan(s) before entering repayment.
 Once your leave exceeds the six month (180 day) grace period, your loan will enter repayment and your first payment will be due within 45 days.
 Your grace period begins with the last day you attend classes and extends until the day classes begin - when your enrollment is reported again.
 Your loans may be deferred while you are in school but payment will be due immediately upon separation/graduation.

 Where can I find more information about financing my study abroad program?